 Of course, one starts with potatoes.
 I like Yukon Golds for mashed potatoes.
 That golden color and slightly buttery taste make simply great mashers.

-Now take all that, put it into a baking dish and top with some bread crumbs, some extra virgin olive oil and a bit more cheese, pop it in the oven and you’ve got a delicious dish for a special occasion, a pot luck supper or any old Sunday dinner.
+Now take all that, put it into a baking dish, and top it with some bread crumbs, some extra virgin olive oil, and a bit more cheese, pop it in the oven and you’ve got a delicious dish for a special occasion, a pot luck supper or any old Sunday dinner.

 Start with four large russet or Yukon Gold potatoes.
 We prefer gold for this.
 While peeling and cutting into roughly ½ inch cubes, put a big pot of water on high heat to boil.
 When boiling potatoes, as you would with pasta, make sure you have a lot more water than just enough to cover.
 When the water begins to boil, add about a tablespoon of salt and allow the water to return to a boil before adding your potato cubes.
 Cook at a simmer, not a rolling boil, until the potato pieces are tender enough to stick a fork into them easily.
 Try not to overcook them.
 You’ll know you’ve let them go too far if the cubes fall apart when you stick your fork into them.
 Drain and return to the pot or a large bowl.
 It’s time to mash.